-- Research methodology, 6 higher education credits - Information search for researchers, 3 higher education credits - Scientific writing and scientific review, 3 higher education credits - Ethics in research, 2 higher education credits
+- Research Methodology, 6 credits

+- Information Retrieval for Researchers, 3 credits

+- Scientific Writing and Review, 3 credits

+- Ethics in Research, 2 credits

-The choice of courses is to be characterized by flexibility with regard to the third-cycle student's prior knowledge and the specialization of the research work and is to be determined in consultation between the third-cycle student, supervisors and examiner.
-The examination format is determined by the examiner in consultation with the supervisors.
-Goal attainment is tested by the examiner.
+The choice of courses shall be characterized by flexibility with regard to the doctoral student's prior knowledge and the focus of the research work and shall be determined in consultation between the doctoral student, supervisor and examiner.
+The form of examination is determined by the examiner in consultation with the supervisor.
+Goal fulfilment is assessed by the examiner.

-All compulsory courses or components are to be completed before the doctoral dissertation is publicly defended at the public defence of the doctoral dissertation.
-Other courses and components are to be chosen so that the third-cycle student obtains both breadth and depth in the research domain.
-The courses are also to benefit the third-cycle student's competence and skills, her/his studies or scientific work.
+All compulsory courses or components must be completed before the doctoral thesis is orally defended at a public defence.
+Other courses and modules should be chosen so that the doctoral student has both breadth and depth within the research area.
+The courses should also benefit the doctoral student's skills and abilities, his or her studies or scientific work.